sahildevlekar43-debug/23rdBirthday.github.io/README.md

 <p id="cakeMessage" class="hidden">

-Happy Birthday Shreya ❤️
+Happy Birthday Shreyu ❤️
-May all your dreams come true.
+I love you so much.

-I love you more than words can explain.
+Thank you for being in my life.

 — Sahil